Deploy to the Decentralized Web with IPFS

 00:06:44 - Anthony Campolo

 Yeah, exactly.
 And so there's a programmer, Juan Benet, who built IPFS, and there's now a company called Protocol Labs that's heavily based on Bell Labs that is kind of supporting the work behind this.
-And he wanted to create a distributed peer-to-peer system, kind of like torrents, but instead of for movies, for Git, a distributed version control system.
-And then that would allow people to have content be decentralized in a way where the content couldn't be taken down.
-The content could be easily accessible from multiple different places.
-So that's kind of the origin of, like, what is IPFS?
+And he wanted to create a distributed peer-to-peer system, kind of like torrents, but instead of for movies, for Git, so a distributed version control system.
+And then that would allow people to have content be decentralized in a way where the content couldn't be taken down and could be easily accessible from multiple different places.
+So that's kind of the origin of what IPFS is.

 00:07:28 - Ben Myers